ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/array/ArrayMedian.md

 Return the median value of an array.

+Will only work on arrays that contain only numeric values.

 ## Method Signature

 ```
 ArrayMedian(array=[array])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|